stateful/docs.runme.dev/docs/integrations/cloud-render/aws.md

 ## Getting Started

-This section will explore setting up your AWS profile, listing configured profiles, and configuring any profie you want.
+This section will explore setting up your AWS profile, listing configured profiles, and configuring your desired profile.

 ### Setting Up Your Working AWS Profile

 After installing the AWS CLI, it stores your configuration settings and credentials in files.

-Within a credentials file, information is organized into profiles, each potentially holding data such as your **AWS Access Key ID** and **AWS Secret Access Key**.
+Within this credentials file, information is organized into profiles, each potentially holding data such as your `AWS Access Key ID` and `AWS Secret Access Key`.

 **List Configured Profiles**